Pilgrimage: Berlin

 • Consider the role of memory in shaping and affecting individual and group identities

-• Appreciate the influence narratives of the Holocaust have on current political events in America and in Israel and Palestine.
+• Appreciate the influence narratives of the Holocaust have on current political events in America and discourse surrounding antisemitism.

 • Learn about how Germany continues to grapple with the repercussions of WWII, and think about implications for social responsibility outside of Germany.